For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 Source C is similar.

-mixed, such as when one protocol is used for the whole innings but another
+get mixed, such as when one protocol is used for the whole innings but

-for milestones (50s, 100s etc) from different source.
-The differences in the
+another for milestones (50s, 100s etc) from different source.
+The differences

 appear to go beyond exclusion of drinks breaks. ******** The Draw Drought One effect of the escalation of big hitting and high